Andrea-Leonardi/BusinessAnalyticsProjectWork/reports/business_understanding.md

 **Business Understanding**

-**1.Determine Business Objectives**

-1.1 Background & Problem Statement

-In today's financial environment, stock market prediction remains a crucial yet challenging task due to the inherent volatility and uncertainty of markets [2].
-Historically, this area has been a focal point of debate between the Efficient Market Hypothesis (EMH) and technical proponents.
-The EMH posits that stock prices follow a "random walk" and reflect all known information, while the technical proponents argue that non-random signals can be identified to obtain information about future prices [4].
-Traditional approaches, namely Fundamental Analysis (evaluating intrinsic value) and Technical Analysis (charting price history), typically operate independently and rely heavily on manual processing [4].
-This manual approach results in significant latency, making it nearly impossible to digest the massive volume of multi-modal data generated in today's digital economy.

-1.2 Business Goals

-The primary objective of StockPulse is to develop an automated, end-to-end multi-modal predictive pipeline leveraging a comprehensive dataset covering the 2021–2026 period for 110 top-tier stocks.
-This pipeline integrates historical price action, financial fundamentals, and related news sentiment to identify the "internal laws" governing market movements.
-By utilizing 2021–2025 data for model optimization and reserving 2026 as a strict out-of-sample test set, we ensure rigorous temporal integrity to minimize investment risks and optimize returns [3].
-We specifically transition from traditional statistical methods (e.g., ARIMA) to a Deep Learning paradigm (MLP, optimized via Optuna) to capture the complex, non-linear dynamics of financial time-series data [3].

-**2. Situation Assessment & Technological Evolution**

-2.1 Historical Evolution (1960s – 2026)

-The methodology for stock prediction has evolved through four distinct phases:
-1. Technical Era (1960s-1980s): Focused on subjective manual charting and pattern recognition[4].
-2. Statistical Era (1980s-2000s): Utilized linear models like ARIMA to model historical price dependencies[3].
-3. ML Era (2000s-2015): Introduced supervised statistical classification (Random Forest, SVM) and feature engineering[4].
-4. Multi-modal Deep Learning Era (2016-2026): The current SOTA (State-of-the-Art) paradigm integrates unstructured data with numerical sequences.
-Financial Sentiment Analysis (FSA) has become a core requirement, allowing pipelines to automate the extraction of market psychology from global news and social sources[1].

-2.2 Current SOTA Trends

-Latest research in 2025-2026 indicates that processing single temporal features is no longer sufficient for high-accuracy stability[2].
-Modern pipelines now prioritize:
-- Time-Frequency Fusion: Integrating time-domain features with frequency-domain features (via Fourier Transform) to reveal latent periodicities and seasonality patterns in price fluctuations[2].
-- Dynamic Relation Modeling: Moving away from static, pre-defined graph structures (like industry sectors) toward learnable, attention-based mapping mechanisms (e.g., NoGraphMixer) to capture evolving cross-stock dependencies[2].

-2.3 Theoretical Benchmarking & SOTA Alignment

-Latest research in 2025-2026 indicates that processing single temporal features is no longer sufficient for maintaining high-accuracy stability [2].
-Our project aligns with these modern SOTA priorities through several key methodological links:
-- Multi-modal Integration: In line with current standards, our pipeline fuses unstructured sentiment (NLP) with structural fundamentals to overcome the "information bottlenecks" found in single-source models [1, 2].
-- MLP-based Structural Flexibility: Following the StockMixer philosophy, we prioritize a Deep MLP architecture.
-This provides the efficiency needed to capture cross-channel interactions without the inflexibility of static, pre-defined industry graphs [2, 3].
-- Methodological Roadmap: While focusing on robust feature fusion, our PyTorch-based framework is future-proofed to incorporate Time-Frequency Fusion (e.g., Fourier Transforms), providing a clear path toward isolating cyclical market noise in future iterations [2, 4].

-2.4 Inventory of Resources & Risks

-- Resources: The project utilizes the Alpaca API for market access, Financial Modeling Prep (FMP) for fundamental data, and FinBERT/RoBERTa for NLP-driven sentiment extraction.
-- Constraints: System must handle API rate limits via a synchronized “SharedRateLimiter”.
-- Risks:
-    - Temporal Integrity: Strict avoidance of "look-ahead bias" is required; training data must never overlap with the 2026 out-of-sample test set.
-    - Data Irregularities: Handling missing entries and outliers is critical for model robustness[2].

-**3. Determine Data Mining Goals**

-3.1 Technical Formulation

-We define the predictive task as a Binary Classification problem (Rise: 1, Non-rise: 0).
-Scholarly consensus suggests that a classification approach provides better predictive reliability than quantitative price regression [4].
-Our technical approach implements a Deep MLP (Multi-Layer Perceptron) architecture inspired by the StockMixer philosophy, designed to capture complex inter-channel interactions between heterogeneous data streams (price action, fundamentals, and news sentiment).
-Instead of traditional linear models, we leverage Bayesian Hyperparameter Optimization (Optuna) to model non-linear dynamics and market momentum, ensuring robust out-of-sample performance for the 2026 test period [2, 3].

-??**3.2 Success Criteria**

-The primary success of the model is measured by its Predictive Accuracy on a strictly unseen 2026 Out-of-Sample (OOS) dataset.
-To ensure a robust evaluation, we define success through the following technical benchmarks:
-- Directional Accuracy (Hit Rate):

-- Sector-wise Generalization:

-- Model Stability (F1-Score):

-**4. Project Plan (CRISP-DM Framework)**

-Following the CRISP-DM methodology [5], the project is organized into six phases:
-- Business Understanding: Defining the binary classification scope (Rise vs. Non-rise) and establishing technical success benchmarks (Accuracy > 55%, F1-Score).
-- Data Understanding: Aggregating heterogeneous data streams including price action (Yahoo Finance), fundamental metrics (FMP), and non-structured news sentiment (Alpaca/FinBERT).
-- Data Preparation: Implementing robust preprocessing, including missing value imputation and multi-modal feature fusion (combining technical momentum, financial ratios, and sentiment scores) [2].
-- Modeling: Implementing a Deep MLP architecture optimized via Bayesian Hyperparameter Search (Optuna) to capture non-linear interactions across industry sectors.
-- Evaluation: Conducting rigorous Out-of-Sample (OOS) validation on strictly unseen 2026 data, focusing on directional accuracy and model stability across diverse industry sectors [2].
-- Deployment: Generating actionable weekly predictive signals (via best_model_predictions_per_company.csv) to support systematic decision-making.

-**References**
+**1. Project Objectives**

+1.1 Context & Problem Statement

+Predicting stock movements is a constant tug-of-war between the Efficient Market Hypothesis (EMH), which views price changes as a "random walk," and technical analysis, which seeks exploitable patterns in historical data [4].
+Traditionally, fundamental and technical analyses are treated as separate silos and processed manually.
+This creates a significant "latency gap"—human analysts simply cannot process the massive volume of multi-modal data (news, financials, and price action) fast enough to keep up with 2026's high-frequency market environment.

+1.2 Project Goals

+The primary objective of StockPulse is to develop an automated, end-to-end multi-modal predictive pipeline for 110 leading stocks, ensuring that our model learns universal market dynamics rather than being skewed toward a specific industry like Technology or Finance.
+Our dataset focuses on the 2021–2026 period, deliberately starting after 2020 to exclude "Black Swan" anomalies.
+By filtering out the extreme, non-recurring volatility caused by the 2020 COVID-19 crash, we ensure the model learns from modern market regimes rather than anomalous patterns.
+This pipeline integrates historical price action, financial fundamentals, and news sentiment to identify the "internal laws" governing market movements.
+By utilizing 2021–2025 data for model optimization and reserving 2026 as a test set, we ensure rigorous temporal integrity to minimize investment risks [3].

+**2. Market Context & Evolution**

+2.1 Methodology Shift (1960s – 2026)

+We have moved past the eras of manual charting (1960s) and basic linear statistics like ARIMA (1980s).
+While machine learning (Random Forest, SVM) improved results after 2000, the 2026 standard is Multi-Modal Deep Learning.
+Today, a competitive model must automate Financial Sentiment Analysis (FSA) to capture market psychology directly from news feeds [1].

+2.2 Current Industry Standards

+Leading research in 2025-2026 shows that simple price tracking is no longer enough.
+Our project focuses on two modern priorities:

+Time-Frequency Fusion: Using Fourier Transforms to find hidden cycles and seasonal patterns in price data [2].

+Dynamic Relation Modeling: Moving beyond fixed industry labels to understand how different stocks actually influence each other in real-time [2].

+2.3 Resources & Risk Management

+Tools: We integrated the Alpaca API for market data, FMP for fundamentals, and FinBERT for sentiment scoring.

+Constraints: To handle API limits, we built a SharedRateLimiter to keep data flow consistent.

+Risk Mitigation: Our primary focus is on maintaining temporal integrity.
+The 2026 test data were strictly isolated to ensure the model doesn't "peek" into the future during training.

+**3. Data Mining Goals**

+3.1 Technical Strategy

+We are treating price prediction as a binary classification task (Rise: 1, Non-rise: 0).
+We chose this over price regression because classification offers more reliable signals for actual trading decisions [4].
+Our architecture, inspired by StockMixer, uses a Deep MLP to fuse different data streams.
+We use Optuna (Bayesian Optimization) to fine-tune the model, ensuring it adapts to market momentum rather than just memorizing historical noise [2, 3].

+3.2 Success Criteria

+The model’s value is judged by its performance on the unseen 2026 dataset:

+Hit Rate (Accuracy): We target a consistent directional accuracy above 57% across key sectors [6].

+Sector Specialization: Rather than a "one-size-fits-all" approach, we measure success by how well the model adapts to 11 independent industry groups.
+Our results show it is highly effective in growth sectors (Tech, Healthcare, Industrials) while identifying the limits of sentiment-based prediction in commodity-heavy sectors like Energy.

+Stability (F1-Score): We use the F1-Score to ensure the model isn't just "guessing" the majority trend but is accurately identifying both upward and downward signals.

+**4. Project Plan (CRISP-DM)**

+We follow the CRISP-DM framework across six clear stages:

+Business Understanding: Setting the classification goals and the 57% accuracy benchmark.

+Data Understanding: Gathering price, fundamental, and FinBERT-processed sentiment data.

+Data Preparation: Cleaning missing data and merging heterogeneous features into a single pipeline [2].

+Modeling: Building and optimizing the Deep MLP via Optuna.

+Evaluation: Running a strict 2026 out-of-sample test to check for real-world stability [2].

+Deployment: Exporting weekly predictions (best_model_predictions_per_company.csv) to support systematic trading.

+References

 [1] Du, K., et al. (2024).
 Financial Sentiment Analysis: Techniques and Applications.* ACM Computing Surveys, 56(9), Article 220.